spectrocloud/librarium/docs/docs-content/vm-management/environment-setup.md

 | **br0.20**   | VLAN   | br0                  | 20     | 10.20.30.0/16  | 10.20.30.1 |

 In this example, VLAN 20 is defined as a subinterface of **br0** instead of on **bond0**.
-This configuration allows virtual machines to also run on VLAN 20 without conflicts.
+This configuration allows virtual machines to also operate on VLAN 20 without conflicts.